 Articles & photos

-26-7-2012 - In this article we will show you the development of a XR1200 airbox from Twin Motorcycles.
+13-6-2019 - In this article we will show you the development of a XR1200 High Performance airbox HPA from Twin Motorcycles.

 After I spend hours and hours in the dyno with Tube Buell's that have a complete different airbox design and with Buell XB, and tested different engine setup's I was sure that there was a improvement in the stock airbox design from the XR1200 and XR1200X.
 After developing the Torque Hammer exhaust for the XR1200, I decided it was time to finisch this project.
 I work together in this project with a external Prototyping company.
 The reason for this is pure time.
 I need to develop a new intake stack in different lenght for testing, in the dyno to find the best lenght for the Torque Hammer exhaust and I need to develop a new intake manifold rubber, a bottom with a thick layer of heat isolating material, and a new carbon fiber airbox with a much bigger filter area.

 Below i show you the start of this airbox and later the testing in the dyno.

 After i had some ideas and thoughts i talked it through with the prototype company and we started scetching:

 We needed to make a much bigger filter area, design a new intake manifold and make it variable for testing in the dyno.
 The filter surface is 145% bigger then the original filter surface.
 We we also make louvres at the right side to force cold air in the airbox.